ethereum/consensus-specs/specs/_features/eip7732/validator.md

-# ePBS -- Honest Validator
+# EIP-7732 -- Honest Validator

-This document represents the changes and additions to the Honest validator guide included in the ePBS fork.
+This document represents the changes and additions to the Honest validator guide included in the EIP-7732 fork.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->